Support for Binge Eating, Body Image & Eating Disorders

 Understanding Eating Disorders

 Eating disorders are not just about food; they are deeply tied to emotions, self-perception, and coping mechanisms.
-Common eating disorders that The Thriving Bee Psychology specializes in include:
+Common eating disorders that Jess specializes in include:

 Each person's experience is unique, and treatment is tailored to meet your specific needs, challenges, and goals.